 You can choose whether to use the drive as an additional drive, or whether you want to reinstall Windows.

 The benefit of re-installing Windows is that you’ll get a nice clean install, which should run nice and fast.
-You’ll also want to install Windows on to the new SATA drive because this drive is much quicker than the eMMC that the GeoFlex came with, which will give your little laptop a great boost.
+You’ll also want to install Windows on to the new SATA drive.
+This drive is much quicker than the eMMC that the GeoFlex came with.
+This will give your little laptop a great boost.

 I also just find it tidier to have everything on the one drive rather than some stuff on a USB drive and the system on a separate drive.